MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 * Copilot in Microsoft Fabric Python notebooks;
 * (In beta currently), an assistant in Google Colab Python notebooks.

+## Tutorial Analyse NHS England Outpatient Activity

+We will use an AI tool to analyse the number of outpatient appointments in England over the past several years by outcome (attended, did not attend etc).
+The data is in a CSV file -download from [here](./Resources/NHS%20HES%20Outpatient%20Appointments%20England%20By%20Year%20And%20Type.csv) and have a look at it.
+The original source data is from NHS Digital [here](https://digital.nhs.uk/data-and-information/publications/statistical/hospital-outpatient-activity/2022-23).

+to do

 ## Exercise: Analyse a dataset

 Use an AI tool to provide insights into a dataset.
 Choose one of the following datasets below or any other public data that you prefer.